Maintenance of composite structures

 A specially qualified person is someone who holds a category B1 licence issued under Part 66 of CASR, and who also either:

-• has been trained and licenced under the CAR 31 licensing system to perform maintenance of composite structured aircraft.
-This is provided we have not cancelled their licence, or
+• received their training and licence under the CAR 31 licensing system to perform maintenance of composite structured aircraft.
+This does not apply if we cancelled their licence.

 • holds at least one of the following: